rly/ndx-events/README.md

 # ndx-events Extension for NWB

-This is an NWB extension for storing event information and TTL pulses.
+This is an NWB extension for storing timestamped event data and TTL pulses.

 Events can be:
 1. **Simple events**.
 These are stored in the `Events` type.
 The `Events` type consists of only a name, a description, and a 1D array of timestamps.
 This should be used instead of a `TimeSeries` when the time series has no data.
 2. **Labeled events**.
 These are stored in the `LabeledEvents` type.
-The `LabeledEvents` type expands on the `Events` type by adding 1) a 1D array of integer label keys with the same length as the timestamps and 2) a 1D array of labels.
-The label keys are indices into the array of labels.
+The `LabeledEvents` type expands on the `Events` type by adding 1) a 1D array of integer values (data) with the same length as the timestamps and 2) a 1D array of labels (labels) associated with each unique integer value in the data array.
+The data values are indices into the array of labels.
 The `LabeledEvents` type can be used to encode additional information about individual events, such as the reward values for each reward event.
 3. **TTL pulses**.
 These are stored in the `TTLs` type.
 The `TTLs` type is a subtype of the `LabeledEvents` type specifically for TTL pulse data.
 A single instance should be used for all TTL pulse data.
-The pulse value (or channel) should be stored in the 1D array of integer label keys, and the labels associated with each pulse value (or channel) should be stored in the 1D array of labels.
+The pulse value (or channel) should be stored in the 1D data array, and the labels associated with each pulse value (or channel) should be stored in the 1D array of labels.
 4. **Annotated events**.
 These are stored in the `AnnotatedEventsTable` type.
 The `AnnotatedEventsTable` type is a subtype of `DynamicTable`, where each row corresponds to a different event type.
 The table has a ragged